ollama/ollama/desktop/README.md

 # Desktop

-The Ollama desktop experience.
-This is an experimental, easy-to-use app for running models with [`ollama`](https://github.com/jmorganca/ollama).
+_Note: the Ollama desktop app is a work in progress and is not ready yet for general use._

+This app builds upon Ollama to provide a desktop experience for running models.

-## Running
+## Developing

-In the background run the ollama server `ollama.py` server:
+In the background run the ollama server `ollama.py`:

 ```
 poetry -C .. run ollama serve